 - Electronic signing - uses some form of electronic communication (e.g. an electronic signature or some other method) that reliably identifies the person and indicates the person’s intention about the contents of the document.

 In both cases the physical or electronic communication must include the entire contents of the document, but does not need to include the signature of another person signing the document physically or electronically.

 What does this mean practically - how do you sign documents electronically?

-The Explanatory Memorandum for the Determination explains that in practice, there are a wide variety of means by which officers of a company might sign a document electronically.
+The Explanatory Memorandum for the original Determination explains that in practice, there are a wide variety of means by which officers of a company might sign a document electronically.
 These include: